U.S. Department of State Seal

 Pets: You must have a permit to bring dogs and cats into Macau.
 Additional information on importing pets is available directly from the Macau Customs Service at +853 2855-9944 or info@customs.gov.mo.

-Typhoons: During the typhoon season (July through September), the Macau Meteorological and Geophysical Bureau issues typhoon warnings an average of six times a year.
+Typhoons: During the typhoon season (July through September), the Macau Meteorological and Geophysical Bureau issues typhoon warnings when warranted.
 The Bureau has a good notification and monitoring system.
 General information about natural disaster preparedness is available from the U.S. Federal Emergency Management Agency (FEMA).

 Students: See our U.S. Students Abroad page and FBI travel tips.